$L^2$-cohomology of quasi-fibered boundary metrics: Weighted -cohomology of -metrics

 Now, if $\delta_{g,w}$ is the formal adjoint of $d$ with respect to the inner product on $wL^2\Omega^*(X,g)$, then $\overline{\WH}^q(X,g,w)$ is naturally identified with the space of weighted $L^2$-harmonic forms

 Indeed, the isomorphism

 follows readily from the Kodaira decomposition \cite[Théorème~24 in \S~32]{deRham}

 where $\Omega_c^q(X)$ denotes the space of compactly supported smooth $q$-forms.
-Notice that \eqref{wl2.5}, \eqref{wl2.6} and \eqref{wl2.9} only depend on the quasi-isometric class of $g$.
+Notice that \eqref{wl2.5}, \eqref{wl2.6} and \eqref{wl2.9} only depend on the quasi-isometry class of $g$.
 That is, if $g'$ is another complete metric such that for some positive constant $C$,

 then $g'$ has the same weighted $L^2$-cohomology groups or reduced $L^2$-cohomology groups as $g$.

 Now, if we take $X= M\setminus \pa M$ and $g= g_{\QFC}$ a $\QFC$-metric, a natural choice for the weight function is to take